-RCMA operates three charter schools (public schools of choice), the Immokalee Community School in eastern Collier County and the RCMA Wimauma Academy and RCMA Leadership Academy in southeastern Hillsborough County, which provide a unique opportunity for RCMA to extend its positive impact on children.
+RCMA operates three Charter Schools (public schools of choice), the Immokalee Community School in eastern Collier County, the RCMA Wimauma Academy and the RCMA Leadership Academy in southeastern Hillsborough County, which provide a unique opportunity for RCMA to extend its positive impact on children.

 Director of Charter Schools

 402 West Main St.

 Click the School image to visit each school’s website to find more information.

 With a combined enrollment of more than 350 students, the schools provide a seamless transition for children as they progress from RCMA’s early childhood and pre-kindergarten programs into elementary school.

 Instead of going to other public schools after pre-kindergarten, rural and migrant children continue to learn and develop in familiar surroundings with teachers and staff of similar backgrounds at RCMA’s charter schools.